-We look forward to seeing you at the 2011 Beekeeping Institute!
+We look forward to seeing you at the 2012 Beekeeping Institute!

-Thursday, May 12
+Thursday, May 10

-is dedicated for those wishing to qualify for the Journeyman, Master, Master Craftsman, or Welsh Honey Judge certifications.
+is dedicated for those wishing to qualify for the Journeyman, Master Beekeeper, or Welsh Honey Judge certifications.
 Time will be available on a first-come first-served basis for candidates for the Certified grade to come a day early and practice basic beekeeping skills with an instructor.
-Master Craftsman audits and exam times by advance appointment.
+Master Craftsman audits and exam times by advance appointment (this level not offered in 2012).